attuna/perfect-pets/README.md

 - Examination
 - Treatment
 - Pen
-- PetTreatment
 - Invoice
 - Appointment
 - Stock (with specializations Surgical, NonSurgical, and Pharmaceuticals)

 ______________________
 # Requirements:

 1. **Compulsory functional requirements:**
    - User Authorization
    - User Management (CRUD)
-   - Role System
+   - Role System (Admin, Manager, Staff)
    - Logging

 2. **The database should be capable of supporting the following maintenance transactions:**
    - Create and maintain records recording the details of PerfectPets clinics and the members of staff at each clinic.
+(Admin)
    - Create and maintain records recording the details of pet owners.
+(Admin, Manager)
    - Create and maintain the details of pets.
+(Admin, Manager)
    - Create and maintain records recording the details of the types of treatments available for pets.
+(Admin, Manger, Staff)
-   - Create and maintain records recording the details of examinations and treatments given to pets.
+   - Create and maintain records recording the details of examinations and treatments given to pets.  ( Admin, Manger, Staff)
-   - Create and maintain records recording the details of invoices to pet owners for treatment to their pets.
+   - Create and maintain records recording the details of invoices to pet owners for treatment to their pets.  ( Admin, Manger, Staff)
-   - Create and maintain records recording the details of surgical, non-surgical, and pharmaceutical supplies at each clinic.
+   - Create and maintain records recording the details of surgical, non-surgical, and pharmaceutical supplies at each clinic.  ( Admin, Manger, Staff)
-   - Create and maintain records recording the details of pens available at each clinic and the allocation of pets to pens.
+   - Create and maintain records recording the details of pens available at each clinic and the allocation of pets to pens.  ( Admin, Manger, Staff)
-   - Create and maintain pet owner/pet appointments at each clinic.
+   - Create and maintain pet owner/pet appointments at each clinic.  ( Admin, Manger, Staff)

 3. **The database should be capable of supporting the following example query transactions:**
    - Present a report listing the Manager’s name, clinic address, and telephone number for each clinic, ordered by clinic number.
    - Present a report listing the names and owner numbers of pet owners with the details of their pets.
    - List the historic details of examinations for a given pet.
    - List the details of the treatments provided to a pet based on the results of a given examination.
    - List the details of an unpaid invoice for a given pet owner.
    - List the details of pens available on a given date for clinics in New York, ordered by clinic number.
    - Present a report that provides the total monthly salary for staff at each